How Youth Can Reshape Our Unequal World: An interview With Nobel Laureate Muhammad Yunus

-In March 2020, you are going to take part in the extraordinary event “The Economy of Francesco”.
+In March 2020, you are going to take part in the extraordinary event “The Economy of Francesco” [Editor’s note: the event has afterwards been cancelled due to the COVID-19 pandemic and rescheduled online in November 2020].
 Pope Francis has summoned the young economists to Assisi with the scope of shaping a new, circular, integral, sustainable economy.
 The applicants, from all over the world and every religion, are already several thousand.
 Do you believe the youth will play a role in overcoming the system?

 Yes.
 That will be precisely the focus of my role in that conference, to insist on the capacity of young people to redesign the world.
 Pope Francis is an important global voice, beyond religion.
 That is why his commitment for the environment has been chorally admired and so many young people have answered his call.
 Because they really do not belong to the older generation’s world.
 It is a very different kind of world they are going to inherit.
 And they should refuse to inherit it, but cooperate to redesign it their own the way, how they want it to be, before their minds are contaminated by the failures of the education system.
 We are teaching them all the wrong principles.